Skip to content

 Back to Blog

-high severity April 30, 2026 · scope unconfirmed
+high severity April 30, 2026 · 3 min read Unverified claim — what this is

 Zinkan & Barker Development Listed by qilin Ransomware Group

-On April 30, 2026, real estate developer Zinkan & Barker Development appeared on the public leak site of the qilin ransomware group after its internal files were exfiltrated during a ransomware attack.
+On April 30, 2026, real estate developer Zinkan & Barker Development appeared on the public leak site of the qilin ransomware group after its internal files were allegedly exfiltrated during a ransomware attack.

 Public reporting indicates the company’s data was stolen and later published on the qilin leak portal.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available details confirm that internal files were taken; no further specifics on the volume or exact contents have been released by the victim or the attackers.
 The listing carries the typical extortion timeline associated with this group, although the precise deadline for payment has not been independently verified beyond the leak site itself.

 Why This Matters for You and Your Family